In the previous article we put vertex

 array we specified above.

-And with that we’ve switched from using a storage buffer for vertices to a vertex buffer.
+With that, we’ve switched from using a storage buffer for vertices to a vertex buffer.

-The state when the draw command is executed would look something like this
+The state when the draw command is executed would look something like this:

 The attribute format

-field can be one of these types
+field can be one of these types:

 Vertex format | Data type | Components | Byte size | Example WGSL type |